 Yoga is a great way to help walkers get more flexible, build strength, and feel amazing.
 You probably know that walking is a great way to burn calories and get healthier.
 Yoga is a great compliment to walking which incorporates stretches for flexibility as well as strength-building poses for stronger legs.
 Adding yoga to your walking program gives you a great physical activity you can do at home or anywhere that also helps you prevent injuries and soreness.
 Yoga also can complement walking’s mood-boosting effects by allowing you to focus on breathing and relaxation while you stretch.

 That is why pairing yoga with your walking routine, it is the ultimate fitness combination to not only tone your body but also an essential way to stretch your muscles, alleviate pain, and improve your walking.

 Don’t have the Pacer app yet?
 Download Pacer for free! (on mobile)

 Yoga Basics 101

 Yoga refers to a variety of exercises, breathing techniques and other practices that have been around for more than 5,000 years.
 In addition to building strength and flexibility, there is a mediation and breathing component to most yoga practices as well.
-While many forms of yoga have a spiritual component, there are tons of resources that are easily available on how to practice yoga purely for strength, flexibility, and breathing.
+While many forms of yoga have a spiritual component, it’s not strictly necessary and there are tons of resources that are easily available on how to practice yoga purely for strength, flexibility, and breathing.

 Yoga incorporates poses – static positions that either stretch your body or build strength – with dynamic movements that can build strength and flexibility as well as burning calories.
 It’s a full-body exercise, which according to WebMD can improve arm strength, core strength, leg strength and more!